 The Frozen Sequel Story

-Like so many details about FROZEN 2, the story is being kept secret for now.
-At least some of the story will bring us back to Arendelle, and we can rely on the appearance of Elsa, Anna, and Olaf.
+Like so many details about FROZEN 2, the full scope of the story is being kept secret for now.
+We’ll probably start in Arendelle, and we can rely on the appearance of Elsa, Anna and Olaf.
+But from there, it seems that the film goes off into all-new territory.

-We do have one lead on the new film, however.
-When the FROZEN musical opened on Broadway in March 2018, songwriter Kristen Anderson-Lopez suggested something about the sequel.
-In the musical, Kristoff’s adoptive family, the rock trolls, are replaced by “hidden folk” inspired by folk tales from Iceland.
+We do have one other lead on the new film.
+When the “Frozen” musical opened on Broadway in March 2018, songwriter Kristen Anderson-Lopez suggested something about the sequel.
+In the musical, Kristoff’s adoptive family, the rock trolls, are replaced by “hidden folk,” inspired by folk tales from Iceland.
 Anderson-Lopez told Variety, “We’ve thought a lot more about those hidden folk.
 That’s all I’m going to say.”
+How does that tie in with the Nokk?
+We’d love to know!

 The Frozen 2 Cast

-Come back to AMC® Scene for more info on FROZEN 2, opening on November 22!
+Come back to the AMC Scene for more info on FROZEN 2, opening on November 22!